earnx-stake/MoonBot/README.md

 **List of commands:**

+As a pre-requisite you need to have a username on Telegram (setusername on settings).

 1. `/start`: initialize the bot;
 2. `/help`: list of the available commands;
 3. `/setAddress num address`: register a Moonbeam address with the num id.
 The num can be in the range 1 to 5, that means you can track up to 5 addresses;